Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Conclusion and Outlook

-Nevertheless, the utility of such protocols for superconducting qubits is severely limited by the dephasing on idling spectator qubits during MCMs.
-This dephasing can result from the static $ZZ$ coupling between neighboring qubits \cite{mitchell2021hardware} during the measurement of one qubit, or it can result from any unintentional direct measurement of a qubit (e.g., due to frequency crowding of the readout resonators).
-Depending on the strength of the dephasing, methods such as dynamical decoupling may or may not help (see Appendix).
+In the current era, the utility of such protocols for superconducting qubits is severely limited by dephasing on idling spectator qubits during MCMs.
+This dephasing can result from the static $ZZ$ coupling between neighboring qubits \cite{mitchell2021hardware} during the measurement of one qubit \cite{jurcevic2022effective}, or it can result from any unintentional direct measurement of a qubit (e.g., due to frequency crowding of the readout resonators).
+Depending on the strength of the dephasing, methods such as dynamical decoupling may or may not help (see Appendix \ref{sec:meas_dephasing}).
+As the design of superconducting quantum processors improves (e.g., better frequency allocation of qubits and resonators), and readout becomes both faster and higher fidelity, we anticipate that the fidelity of adaptive protocols will be equal to (or better than) the equivalent unitary circuits, making them a useful tool when circuit depth is prohibitive.
 In future work, we plan to explore ways to protect spectator qubits during MCMs.
 For example, in fixed-frequency systems, the static $ZZ$ coupling can be nulled by means of simultaneous off-resonant drives on both qubits \cite{mitchell2021hardware}; or, in systems with tunable couplers, this term can be turned off entirely during measurement.
 To combat the unintentional (direct) measurement of a spectator qubit, we plan to explore the degree to which one can ``cloak'' the qubit from the readout cavity \cite{lledo2023cloaking}.
-Finally, because measurement- and teleportation-based protocols are fundamentally limited by the readout fidelity of MCMs, combining them with methods of performing readout correction of MCMs \cite{hashim2023quasi} would be an interesting avenue of exploration.
+Finally, because teleportation- and measurement-based protocols are fundamentally limited by the readout fidelity of MCMs, combining them with methods of performing readout correction of MCMs \cite{hashim2023quasi} would be an interesting avenue of exploration.